valtimo-platform/valtimo-documentation/using-valtimo/plugin/verzoek/configure-verzoek-plugin.md

 - **RSIN.** Contains the RSIN of the organisation.
 The RSIN number (Rechtspersonen en Samenwerkingsverbanden Identificatie Nummer in Dutch) is an identification number for legal entities and partnerships.
   This will be used when storing document to indicate who is responsible for creating the zaak record in the API.
 - **Verzoek types.** The verzoek plugin can be configured to handle multiple verzoek types.
-EWach verzoek type can be handled in a different way.
+Each verzoek type can be handled in a different way.
     - **Type.** The type of the verzoek.
 This type should match the type that is inside the verzoek object from the Objecten API, in property `record.data.type`.